TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a application tester, I want the game to be free of bugs.

+Example: Create test cases for each class to verify that they are working correctly.

+Status: Planning

+User story: As a language learner, I want to listen to the pronounciation of each word.

+Example: When a user selects a word, the pronounciation of that word is played.

+Status: Planning

+User story: As a sudoku player, I want the word selection to take up two rows.

+Example: Rearrange buttons to take up two rows, including a erase button.

+Status: Complete

+User story: As a sudoku player, I want the grid borders to be clearly defined.

+Example: Add lines and margin between fragments.

+Status: Complete

+User story: As a designer, I want all rectangle buttons to be rounded.

+Example: Implement a natural curve to rectangle buttons.

+Status: Complete

+User story: As a game developer, I want to see the version number of the game and the team developing the game.

+Example: Include an info button showing team members and current version number.

+Status: In progress

 User story: As a language learner, I want to be able to learn multiple langugages in the app.

 Example: Support more languages in the word pair and create a language selection menu.